 Founder & CEO, Deep Purple AI Consulting

 Brian Egan is the Founder and CEO of Deep Purple AI Consulting.
-With over 26 years in software and AI, from studying neural networks at Dublin City University, to building intelligent mobile systems for Vodafone, Nokia and Hutchison 3G, to founding five technology companies that delivered machine learning, computer vision and predictive AI solutions to real businesses, Brian has been building with AI technologies at every stage of their evolution.
+With over 26 years in software and AI, from studying neural networks at Dublin City University, to building intelligent mobile systems for Vodafone, Nokia and Hutchison 3G, to building technology companies that delivered machine learning, computer vision and predictive AI solutions to real businesses, Brian has been building with AI technologies at every stage of their evolution.

 His interest in artificial intelligence began at DCU, where he studied neural networks and pattern recognition as part of his BSc in Computer Applications.
 As a Marie Curie Research Fellow in Germany, he worked on EU Framework projects developing intelligent systems for integrating emerging mobile technologies with enterprise software.
 At Cibenix (2003 to 2011), he spent eight years designing on-device software for Vodafone, Nokia, Hutchison 3G, Sony Ericsson and other global operators, work that increasingly involved content personalisation, user behaviour analysis and adaptive delivery logic.